-Profanity and obscene language or gesture - Conduct or speech, verbal, written, or symbolic, describing sexual conduct or other language or gesture that is offensive or obscene.
+Profanity and obscene language or gesture - Conduct or speech, verbal, written, or symbolic, describing sexual conduct or other offensive or indecent language or gesture.

 Public display of affection - Physical contact, which is inappropriate for the school setting.
 Any touching, more than holding hands, is considered inappropriate.